varnish/Varnish-Book/varnish_book.rst

 How objects are stored
 ----------------------

 - Objects in Varnish are stored in a hash
 - You can control the hashing
 - Multiple objects can have the same hash key

 .. container:: handout

+	.. hash
-	Varnish has, as mentioned, a key/value store in its core.
-Objects are stored in memory and a reference to this object is kept in a hash tree.
+	Varnish has a key/value store in its core.
+	Objects are stored in memory and references to these objects are kept in a hash tree.

+	..
+Cache control
-	A rather unique feature of Varnish is that you can actually control what goes into the hashing algorithm that Varnish uses to store data.
-Typically the key is made out of the HTTP Host header and the URL, but you're actually able to override this if you should choose to do so.
+	A rather unique feature of Varnish is that it allows you to control the input of the hashing algorithm.
+	The key is by default made out of the HTTP Host header and the URL, which is sufficient and recommended for typical cases.
+	However, you're able to create the key from something else.
+	For example, you can use cookies or the user-agent of a client request to create a hash key.

+	.. multiple objects
-	The HTTP protocol specifies that there can be multiple objects that can be served on the same URL, depending on the preferences of the client.
-For instance, serving gzip'ed content to a client that doesn't indicate gzip support doesn't make much sense and Varnish might look at the Various objects stored at that key to pick out the one that matches.
+	The HTTP protocol specifies that multiple objects can be served from the same URL, depending on the preferences of the client.
+	For instance, content in *gzip* format is sent only to clients that indicate *gzip* support.
+	Varnish stores various objects under one key.
+	Upon a client request, Varnish selects the object that matches the client preferences.

 Getting started
 ===============

+.. bookmark!

 In this chapter, we will: